 Children who are otherwise healthy, have normal growth and experience occasional growing pains don’t usually require additional medical exams.
 However, red flags that should raise suspicion and might warrant further evaluation include: pain which occurs on only one side or limb, symptoms that persist during the day, associated bone or joint swelling, or symptoms of illness such as fever, weight loss or excessive fatigue.

 Although our understanding of why benign limb pain of childhood develops is limited, we know that most children grow out of it and don’t suffer any long-term complications.
 Unfortunately, some children and families do continue to deal with recurrent attacks for years.
 There’s some solace in knowing that even in these longer cases, episodes generally become less frequent over time and no physical damage is being done.

-Dr. Bradley Ornstein is a pediatric rheumatologist and infectious disease physician with Mercy Children’s Hospital St. Louis and Mercy Clinic.
+Dr. Bradley Ornstein is a pediatric rheumatologist and infectious disease physician with Mercy Clinic and Mercy Children’s Hospital St. Louis.